Tommy Duckworth

-Tommy Duckworth is a fictional character from the British ITV soap opera Coronation Street, played by Darryl Edwards from 1992 to 1997, Joseph Aston in 2000 and Chris Fountain from 2011 to 2013.
-The character was born on screen during the episode airing on 9 September 1992 and departed in December 1993, before returning for five short stints in 1994, 1995, 1996, 1997, and 2000.
-The character returned on a more permanent basis on 28 March 2011.
+Tommy Duckworth (also Tom Duckworth) is a fictional character from the British ITV soap opera Coronation Street, played by Darryl Edwards from 1992 to 1997, Joseph Aston in 2000, and Chris Fountain from 2011 to 2013.
+The character first appeared on screen during the episode airing on September 9, 1992 and departed in December 1993, before returning for five short stints in 1994, 1995, 1996, 1997, and 2000.
+The character returned on a more permanent basis on the 28th of March 2011.
 Tommy is the son of Terry (Nigel Pivaro) and Lisa Duckworth (Caroline Milmoe).
-Since his first appearance in 1992, he had few storylines; but after his return in 2011, he became more of a central character.
+Since his first appearance in 1992, he had few storylines, but after his return in 2011, he started gaining more screentime as a character.

 In August 2013, producers discovered that Fountain had appeared in numerous videos on YouTube as his alter-ego "The Phantom", rapping about raping a girl and committing acts of extreme violence.
-He was later sacked by ITV bosses.
+He was later fired by ITV bosses.
 He made his final appearance on 13 October 2013, with the character getting an off-screen exit on 23 October 2013.

 Development

 Early development

 Tommy was played by Darryl Edwards as an infant and young child from 1992 to 1997.
 When the character briefly returned in 2000 he was played by child actor Joseph Aston.
-Aston's brother Sam Aston would later appear in the programme as Chesney Brown.
+Aston's brother Sam Aston would later appear in the program as Chesney Brown.